CassiG/phase-0-tracks/web_dev/jquery/notes.md

 My brain works best to research and then test so how I will break this up is the following: resource gathering, researching, testing, relfection.

-# Resource Gathering - 25 minutes
+# Resource Gathering 10 mins/ Researching - 15 minutes
-Spend some time looking up JQuery guides, cheat sheets, and tips
+Spend some time looking up JQuery guides, cheat sheets, and tips.

-# Researching - 25 mintues
 Spend this time reading through the guides I collected, taking notes on things I want to try.

+#Repeat

 # Testing - 25 minutes
 Expirimenting with testing some fo the things I've researched, and begin gathering notes on jquery techniques I want to try